sguo28/DROP_Simulator/README.md

-## Codes for "DROP: Deep relocating option policy for optimal ride-hailing vehicle repositioning"
+## Code implementation for "DROP: Deep relocating option policy for optimal ride-hailing vehicle repositioning"
+This repo is contributed by Prof. Xinwu Qian (U Alabama), Shuocheng Guo (U Alabama), and Vaneet Aggarwal (Purdue).

-The preprint can be found at [https://arxiv.org/pdf/2109.04149.pdf].
+This research work is accepted by [Transportation Research Part C: Emerging Technologies](https://www.sciencedirect.com/science/article/pii/S0968090X22003369), and the preprint (initial version) can be found at [ArXiv](https://arxiv.org/pdf/2109.04149.pdf).

 We are happy to help if you have any questions.
 If you used any part of the code, please cite the following paper:

-@article{qian2021drop,
+@article{qian2022drop,
-  title={DROP: Deep relocating option policy for optimal ride-hailing vehicle repositioning}, author={Qian, Xinwu and Guo, Shuocheng and Aggarwal, Vaneet}, journal={arXiv preprint arXiv:2109.04149}, year={2021}
+  title={DROP: Deep relocating option policy for optimal ride-hailing vehicle repositioning}, author={Qian, Xinwu and Guo, Shuocheng and Aggarwal, Vaneet}, journal={Transportation Research Part C: Emerging Technologies}, volume={145}, pages={103923}, year={2022}, publisher={Elsevier}
 }

+### Data Inputs
+The preprocessed large files as data inputs can be fecthed via [OneDrive](https://bama365-my.sharepoint.com/personal/sguo18_crimson_ua_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsguo18%5Fcrimson%5Fua%5Fedu%2FDocuments%2FDROPSimLargeFiles&ga=1).

 ## 1 preliminaries
 1.1.
 INSTALL: